Wendystraite/jotai-logger/README.md

 ```

 ```
-▶ transaction 7 : subscribed to atom4
+▶ transaction 7 - 2 events : subscribed to atom4
   ▶ initialized value of atom4 to 42
   ▶ mounted atom4
-▶ transaction 8 : unsubscribed from atom4
+▶ transaction 8 - 1 event : unsubscribed from atom4
   ▶ unmounted atom4
 ```